nehalineogi/azure-cross-solution-network-architectures/apim/README.md

 ## Azure API Management (APIM) Architecture

-This architecture demonstrates the connectivity architecture and traffic flows for API Management (APIM).
+This architecture demonstrates the connectivity architecture and traffic flows to and from API Management (APIM).
 APIM can be deployed in various modes.
-APIM in internal mode with Application gateway and Custom DNS.
-APIM can also be deployed in External with direct access from the internet.
+The diagram shows APIM in internal mode with Application gateway and Custom DNS, APIM Self hosted gateway and APIM in External with direct access from the internet.
+Custom domain can be configured for all the three network models.

 ## Reference Architecture